Alanoudniaf/data-learning-curves/README.md

 - Polynomial Features
 - Necessary training size

-You will be guided through interpreting the learning curves and understanding how model complexity affects your results and how you can prevent underfitting and overfitting.
+I will be guided through interpreting the learning curves and understanding how model complexity affects my results and how you can prevent underfitting and overfitting.

 ## The dataset 🏀

-You will be diving deeper into the NBA dataset from Challenge 1.
+I will be diving deeper into the NBA dataset from Challenge 1.
 The dataset contains statistics of 4000 NBA players, including:

 - `season`: The season (yearly) the player played in
 - `poss`: Possessions played